RobertArtigas/DEVUNA__IDE__/README.md

 <br/><br/>

 The KSS application directory is Mr. Mark Riffey's sources with all his changes.
-The Class Viewer application directory is currently the sources from the DEVUNA directory (there will be some changes later).
+The Class Viewer application directory is currently the sources from the DEVUNA directory with some version enhancements and code refactoring.
+If you want to see what has been done, then download the sources and look at them.
+Compare them to the original.

 If you need the original sources to start with, download the current directory structure, get it to compile.
 Then get the original sources from the [DEVUNA](https://github.com/Devuna) directories, put it in the correct place for your specific compile directory structure, and then do your compiles.